Anaminus/roblox-library/modules/Logo/README.md

   be skipped after this section has been entered.
 If the logo is skipped, then the presentation will switch immediately to the FadeOut section.
 - `FadeOut`: When the logo is transitioning to the blanker.
-- `Postfade`:mitted only once, to signal the end of the presentation.
+- `Postfade`: Emitted only once, to signal the end of the presentation.

 # Sequence
 [Sequence]: #sequence